joehunterdev/react-complete-guide/readme.md

   - You can type less code and you dont need to later parse.
 The router can handle this for you

 #### Dynamic Routes & loader()s
+  - After defining route you can pass another loader
+  - loader has two params `request` / `params`
+  - You cant use hooks in loader so you need these params to get say the `id` param in url
 #### The useRouteLoaderData() Hook & Accessing Data From Other Routes

 #### Planning Data Submission